parallax background

 How much air pollution comes from vehicles?

-Across the U.S., vehicle emissions are the largest source of carbon monoxides (56% nationwide and up to 95% in cities) and nitrogen oxides (45%).
+Across the U.S., vehicle emissions are the largest source of carbon monoxides (56% nationwide and up to 95% in cities) and nitrogen oxides (45% is attributed to the transportation sector).
 California’s transportation sector accounts for nearly 80% of nitrogen oxide pollution and 80% of the pollutants that cause smog.

 Nitrogen oxide (NOx) from cars, trucks and buses